 • 70% of designers consider the supply of eco-friendly fabrics a significant factor in their decision to visit the fabric market.

-• 60% of designers express uncertainty about whether the fabric market can provide sufficient options for eco-friendly fabrics.
+• 60% of designers express uncertainty about whether the fabric market offers sufficient eco-friendly options.

 • 50% of designers believe that the origin of the fabrics is an important or very important factor in their decision to visit the market.

-The data not only highlight designers’ strong emphasis on environmental sustainability and origin labeling but also remind us of the need to strengthen the supply chain further and enhance information transparency in the fabric market to meet the demands of professional clients better.
-This targeted user insight will assist the new Sham Shui Po fabric market in precisely formulating its community positioning, development strategy, promotional focus, event themes, and the combination of stalls and their products.
-This will not only enhance the customer purchasing experience but also drive the fabric market toward a more sustainable and responsible direction.
+The data not only highlight designers’ strong emphasis on environmental sustainability and origin labeling but also remind us of the need to strengthen the supply chain further and enhance information transparency in the fabric market to better meet the demands of professional clients.
+This targeted user insight will assist the new Sham Shui Po fabric market in precisely formulating its community positioning, development strategy, promotional focus, event themes, and stall combinations and products.
+This will not only enhance the customer purchasing experience but also drive the fabric market toward greater sustainability and responsibility.

 Part 7: Insights for Social Innovators, Traditional Design Thinkers, and Business Leaders

-Under the backdrop of Design Thinking 3.0, the integration of AI-driven design research with social listening and traditional empathy interviews offers a revolutionary strategy for quickly and deeply understanding user needs.
-This is a key competitive advantage for leaders facing complex and dynamic environments daily.
+Against the backdrop of Design Thinking 3.0, integrating AI-driven design research with social listening and traditional empathy interviews offers a revolutionary strategy for quickly and deeply understanding user needs.
+This is a key competitive advantage for leaders operating in complex, dynamic environments daily.

-For Social Innovators, AI-driven design research provides an extensive and deep understanding of community needs, especially the individual needs of vulnerable groups, ensuring that solutions resonate across different cultures and communities.
-Importantly, where some disadvantaged groups were previously reluctant to participate in interviews, social listening can break through these barriers, allowing us to capture their true voices and needs more accurately, thereby designing more attractive and effective solutions.
+For Social Innovators, AI-driven design research provides an in-depth understanding of community needs, especially the individual needs of vulnerable groups, ensuring that solutions resonate across cultures and communities.
+Importantly, where some disadvantaged groups were previously reluctant to participate in interviews, social listening can overcome these barriers, enabling us to capture their true voices and needs more accurately and thereby design more attractive and effective solutions.

-For Traditional Design Thinkers, AI-driven design research expands their perspective, allowing them to gather broader user feedback through social listening, reducing biases and making solutions quicker and more precise.
+For Traditional Design Thinkers, AI-driven design research expands their perspective, enabling them to gather broader user feedback through social listening, reduce bias, and deliver solutions more quickly and precisely.
 More importantly, traditional training for design thinkers usually focuses on mindset and technical skills rather than technology.
-Therefore, they should start to gradually master different tools of AI design thinking and integrate them into their daily innovation tasks to enhance the efficiency and effectiveness of innovations.
+Therefore, they should gradually master different tools of AI design thinking and integrate them into their daily innovation tasks to enhance the efficiency and effectiveness of their innovations.

 For Business Leaders, social listening enables real-time market responsiveness, while empathy interviews ensure that solutions are rooted in genuine user experiences.
-This dual strategy can create differentiated and meaningful innovative products and services, and even business models, to adapt flexibly to market changes and enhance customer loyalty, establishing their pioneering status in the industry.
-Additionally, this strategy also enhances the company’s ability to respond to market fluctuations, maintain a leading position in competitive markets, and accelerate the pace of innovation, promoting sustained business growth.
+This dual strategy can create differentiated, meaningful, and innovative products and services, and even business models, that adapt flexibly to market changes and enhance customer loyalty, thereby establishing their pioneering status in the industry.
+Additionally, this strategy enhances the company’s ability to respond to market fluctuations, maintain a leading position in competitive markets, and accelerate innovation, thereby promoting sustained business growth.